peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal otherValue,
         PeterO.PrecisionContext ctx);

 Finds the next value that is closer to the other object's value than this object's value.
+Returns a copy of this value with the same sign as the other value if both values are equal.

 <b>Parameters:</b>